Left Arrow Back to Main page of KG

 Version 1.99.12 has a few improvements:

-Previous version was 1.99.11 (2021-04-29)
+Version 1.99.11 (2021-04-29)

 Version 1.99.11 has a few improvements:

-Latest version is 1.99.10 (2021-03-08)
+Version 1.99.10 (2021-03-08)

 Version 1.99.10 has a few improvements:

-Previous version was 1.99.9 (2021-02-27)
+Version 1.99.9 (2021-02-27)

 Version 1.99.9 has a few fixes:

-Latest version is 1.99.8 (2017-12-03)
+Version 1.99.8 (2017-12-03)

 Version 1.99.8 brings compatibility with OpenSSL-1.1.
 Trouble was that the EVP interface has significantly changed.
 Thanks got to Marcus Meissner for contributing the patch.
 I used the opportunity to structure the AES plugins a bit better; also the test_aes program now uses CPU detection and can thus be used in the check target.

-Previous version 1.99.7 (2017-11-10)
+Version 1.99.7 (2017-11-10)

 Version 1.99.7 fixes a number of issues: The double/triple overwrite was broken due to the ratecontrol changes and has been fixed.
 (Thanks go to Egger Clemens for reporting and analyzing this one.)
 Testcase has been addded for it as well.
 Added openssl11 compatible Salted__ header using SHA256 hash for one-round KDF and document it.
 Some Makefile and test tweaks to survive strange environments, such as emulated PPC (which is slower than ratecontrol tests) and gentoo broken dash echo -n (sd ticket 3, thanks to "whissi".)